"""Class to automatically select available and new primers for sequencing runs."""

 """Find a part where the sequence appears in the provided record.

-This is used to provide primers infos ("where does this come from ?").
+This is used to provide primer infos ("where does this come from ?").

 Parameters